 - 6. The EB NC sets out rules for the procurement of balancing capacity, the activation of balancing energy and the financial settlement of BRPs.
 It also requires the development of harmonised methodologies for the allocation of cross-zonal transmission capacity for balancing purposes.
 Such rules are aimed at increasing the liquidity of short-term markets by allowing for more cross-border trade and allowing for a more efficient use of the existing grid for the purposes of balancing energy.
-As balancing energy bids will compete on EU-wide balancing platforms, it will also have positive effects on competition. - 7.
-The EB NC lays down a detailed guideline on electricity balancing including the establishment of common principles for the procurement and the financial settlement of FCR, FRR and RR and a common methodology for the activation of FRR and RR. - 8.
-In addition, to facilitate the integration of electricity balancing markets, the EB NC foresees the creation of common European platforms to enable the exchange of balancing energy from FRR and RR and to operate the imbalance netting ('IN') process.
-The EB NC requires that all TSOs develop implementation frameworks for these European platforms the RR implementation framework ('RRIF'), the aFRR implementation framework ('aFRRIF') and the IN implementation framework ('INIF') which are based on common governance principles and business processes. - 9.
-These common European Platform perform different functions: (i) the activation optimisation function ('AOF'), which takes, inter alia, demands, the common merit order lists and cross-zonal capacities as input and determines the amount of energy exchange between LFC areas, aiming to ensure the activation of the most cost-efficient bids through an optimisation algorithm; (ii) the TSO-TSO settlement function ('TTSF'), which calculates the settlement between TSOs of intended energy exchanges as a result of the cross-border processes; and (iii) the capacity management function ('CMF'), which continuously updates cross-zonal capacities available for balancing energy exchanges on and open and fair retail markets.
-Composed of: (i) Directive 2009/72/EC of the European Parliament and of the Council of 13 July 2009 concerning common rules for the internal market in electricity and repealing Directive 2003/54/EC; (ii) Regulation (EC) No. 714/2009 of the European Parliament and of the Council of 13 July 2009 on conditions for access to the network for cross-border exchanges in electricity; (iii) Directive 2009/73/EC of the European Parliament and of the Council of 13 July 2009 concerning common rules for the internal market in natural gas and repealing Directive 2003/55/EC; (iv) Regulation (EC) No 715/2009 of the European Parliament and of the Council of 13 July 2009 on conditions for access to the natural gas transmission networks and repealing Regulation (EC) No 1775/2005; (v) Regulation (EC) No 713/2009 of the European Parliament and of the Council of 13 July 2009 establishing an Agency for the Cooperation of Energy Regulators.
+As balancing energy bids will compete on EU-wide balancing platforms, it will also have positive effects on competition5. - 7.
+The EB NC lays down a detailed guideline on electricity balancing including the establishment of common principles for the procurement and the financial settlement of FCR, FRR and RR and a common methodology for the activation of FRR and RR6. - 8.
+In addition, to facilitate the integration of electricity balancing markets, the EB NC foresees the creation of common European platforms to enable the exchange of balancing energy from FRR and RR and to operate the imbalance netting (IN) process7.
+The EB NC requires that all TSOs develop implementation frameworks for these European platforms the RR implementation framework ('RRIF ́), the aFRR implementation framework ('aFRRIF ́) and the IN implementation framework ('INIF ́) which are based on common governance principles and business processes8. - 9.
+These common European Platform perform different functions: (i) the AOF, which takes, among others, mFRR demands, the common merit order lists and mFRR cross-zonal capacities as input and determines the amount of mFRR exchange between LFC areas, aiming to ensure the activation of the most cost-efficient bids through an optimisation algorithm; (ii) the TTSF, which calculates the settlement between TSOs of intended mFRR exchanges as a result of the cross-border processes; and (iii) the CMF, which continuously updates cross-zonal capacities available for balancing energy exchanges on bidding zone borders and can be implemented in a decentralised or centralised way.
+The Cross-Zonal Capacity Calculation Function ('CCCF ́), which calculates the capacity across zones, may be added if deemed efficient when implementing the methodology for the European Parliament and of the Council of 13 July 2009 concerning common rules for the internal market in natural gas and repealing Directive 2003/55/EC; (iv) Regulation (EC) No 715/2009 of the European Parliament and of the Council of 13 July 2009 on conditions for access to the natural gas transmission networks and repealing Regulation (EC) No 1775/2005; (v) Regulation (EC) No 713/2009 of the European Parliament and of the Council of 13 July 2009 establishing an Agency for the Cooperation of Energy Regulators.

-&lt;sup>5 Recital (5) of the EB NC.
+5 Recital (5) of the EB NC.

-&lt;sup>6 Article 1(1) of the EB NC.
+6 Article 1(1) of the EB NC.

-&lt;sup>7 Recital (10) of the EB NC.
+7 Recital (10) of the EB NC.

-&lt;sup>8 Articles 19(2), 20(2) and 21(2) and 22(2) of the EB NC.
+8 Articles 19(2), 20(2) and 21(2) and 22(2) of the EB NC.